-- Depending on level of usage, it may be more appropriate for clinical settings to choose not to induct a person in MAT until benzodiazepine use has ceased and not manage a patient’s taper from benzodiazepines during MAT induction.
+- Depending on level of usage, it may be more appropriate for clinical settings to choose not to induct a person in Medication-assisted Treatment, or MAT, until benzodiazepine use has ceased and not manage a patient’s taper from benzodiazepines during MAT induction.
 This person may be more appropriate for inpatient detoxification.

-Because of the risks and complexities of a Benzo detox, it is highly recommended that people seek professional help.
-With the use of these guidelines and the experience of the medical, clinical, and therapeutic staffs at Pathways Recovery, we can ensure you or your loved one’s Benzo detox is as safe and as comfortable as possible.
+Because of the risks and complexities of a benzo detox, it is highly recommended that people seek professional help.
+With the use of these guidelines and the experience of the medical, clinical, and therapeutic staff at Pathways Recovery, we can assure you or your loved ones that the process of going through a benzo detox will be as safe and as comfortable as possible.

-Our Holistic Addiction Treatment Approach During Benzo Detox
+Our Holistic Addiction Treatment Approach During Benzodiazepine Detoxification

 When someone lacks the healthy skills to deal with the stress of life or with past trauma, the calming effects of benzos can be an attractive solution.
 Because of the increased tolerance that will happen over time, the user will need to use more of the drug to achieve the same calming effect.
 This continued ill-use will ultimately lead to a physical dependence and benzo addiction.
 When this occurs a medically-assisted benzo detox will be the only way you can safely and comfortably overcome the addiction.